Kayli/logspub/dev-distributed-k8s.md

     - you need to manually unseal every node in a cluster

+## security, shift-left

+- datree
+  - statically checks resource definition yamls for schema compliance and good-practice policies
+  - cli tool with some web ui for managing policies

+- rbac mechanism implement access control rules
+  - its based on defining crud rules for a user about whats allowed and not

+- gatekeeper open policy agent (opa)
+  - allows to define rules for allowed node types to be provisioned, resource limits, etc.
+  - validation happens at 'run-time', so resources may end up being partially provisioned
+  - uses 'rego' dsl to define logic for policies

 ## gitops or infrastructure as code (iac)

 - gitlab via